Georgia State Route 85: 1950s

 By the middle of 1950, US 27 Alt. was designated on SR 85 between Columbus and a point south of Shiloh and on SR 163 from there to Warm Springs.
 The segment of SR 85 from just north-northwest of Gay to Starrs Mill had a completed hard surface.
 By 1952, SR 163 was redesignated as SR 85W.
 That year, SR 85W's segment south of Warm Springs was reverted to being designated as SR 163.
 The next year, this was undone.
 Also, the segment of SR 85W from Warm Springs to Woodbury had completed grading, but was not surfaced.
 By the middle of 1955, this segment was hard surfaced.
 Two years later, SR 85 from south of Shiloh to Woodbury was redesignated as SR 85E.

 1960s to 1990s

 Between 1960 and 1963, US 27 Alt. was shifted eastward onto SR 85E from south of Shiloh to Manchester.
 Between 1963 and 1966, the northern terminus was truncated to its current location in the extreme western part of Forest Park.
 About thirty years later, SR 85W was redesignated SR 85 Alt., while SR 85E was redesignated as part of the SR 85 mainline again.

+When I-75 was first constructed, both directions of SR 85 connected to it at a partial Y interchange, just south of the interchange with I-285.
+Eventually, it became clear that the on-ramp carrying northbound SR 85 and the off-ramp for I-285 east were too close together, causing weaving on northbound I-75.
+Therefore, by the late 1970s, the entrance ramp to I-75 was relocated to diverge from nearby SR 331.
+The preexisting northbound ramp from SR 85 to I-75 was then truncated to end in the current U-turn.
+The area where the old ramp once stood is now covered over with trees.

+On April 29, 1983 SR 85's southern terminus was moved from Fort Benning to the Georgia–Alabama border along the 14th Street Bridge linking Columbus and Phenix City.
+Along with this change, the SR 85 was also shifted off of Veteran's Parkway within Columbus slightly west to its current routing along 2nd Avenue south of Manchester Expressway.
+On June 4, 1987 both SR 85 and SR 219 were removed from the bridge over the border and SR 85 was made to end at its current southern terminus at the intersection of 14th Street and Veteran's Parkway.